Geotech Young Seminar Series : Christelle Tabbiche (Navier)

 Short bio:

-Christelle Tabbiche is a civil enginee.
-She completed a research master’s degree (MSROE) at École Nationale des Ponts et Chaussées.
-She is currently working on a PhD thesis at the Navier Laboratory in collaboration with three teams: Géotechnique, RMP, and Multi-Échelle.
-Her research focuses on frozen soils, and since the start of my PhD, I have developed a strong interest in this field.
+I am a civil engineer and completed a research master’s degree (MSROE) at École Nationale des Ponts et Chaussées.
+I am currently pursuing a PhD thesis at the Navier Laboratory in collaboration with three teams: Géotechnique, RMP, and Multi-Échelle.
+My research focuses on frozen soils, and since the start of my PhD, I have developed a strong interest in this field.